biandoucheng/bd-py-cmd/README.md

     Fixed an issue that caused an infinite loop if the search was empty when searching for a command or method based on input.
 2. Optimize help information display
     When searching for commands or methods, the names and methods are displayed more clearly.
 Commands are wrapped by <command> and methods are wrapped by [method].

+1. Fix bugs
+    Fixed an issue where an error would occur when the assistant command assistant creates a command if the mpth or cdir parameter value contains . or ./ in front of it.
+2. README
+    Added example of executing commands non-interactively in README
 ```